wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ClientCertificatesApi.md

 **404** | Not Found.
 The specified resource does not exist. |  -  |
 **500** | Internal Server Error. |  -  |

-<a name="apisApiIdClientCertificatesAliasPut"></a>
+<a name="getAPIClientCertificateContentByAlias"></a>
-# **apisApiIdClientCertificatesAliasPut**
+# **getAPIClientCertificateContentByAlias**
-> ClientCertMetadataDTO apisApiIdClientCertificatesAliasPut(alias, apiId, certificate, tier)
+> getAPIClientCertificateContentByAlias(apiId, alias)

-Update a Certificate
+Download a Certificate

-This operation can be used to update an uploaded certificate.
+This operation can be used to download a certificate which matches the given alias.

 ### Example
 ```java